Vaadasch/certbot/README.md

 Sadly, you need to have full text files in this directory.
 So the symlink usage of sites-available/sites-enabled will not work (or maybe it will thanks to some obscure fonctionnality of docker ?)
+I do not have this tested on apache, only nginx.
+But contributions are welcome.

+# What do I do
+The `/.well-known/acme-challenge/` is some folder where my nginx specifically.
+No need of the binded directory to be named .well-known/acme-challenge.
+It juste need to be SERVED by that name.

+I use a "generic" file `server_ssl.conf` among my https servers.
+That's why my SSL_FLAG is that name.
+You can use `ssl_certificate_key` if you write it in each server file.